sillelien/dollar/README.tmpl.md

 It is being designed for the needs of server-side development such as integration, messaging etc. It is also an internet centric language where JSON and URIs are first class citizens.

 **The language is currently in early but active development.**

+I'm also working full-time on this, if you wish to support efforts drop me some money at [https://www.paypal.me/neilellis](https://www.paypal.me/neilellis) every little helps!

+**Thanks!**

 Below is a fully functional persistent chat server in dollar: